History Files

 Wenceslas II

-Wenceslas IV, King of Bohemia.
+Wenceslas IV, king of Bohemia.
 HRE Wenzel (1378-1400).

 1383 - 1443

-Luxemburg remains unsettled.
+Luxembourg remains unsettled.
 Wenceslas II, in need of money, offers Luxembourg as a pawn for the repayment of a substantial loan.
 Luxembourg falls under the control of various creditors in turn, ending up under the rule of Wenceslas' niece, Elizabeth of Göerlitz.

 1388 - 1411